 Each member of the Audit Committee, Compensation Committee, and Governance and Corporate Responsibility Committee must be independent, as provided under the Nasdaq Rules, and each member of the Audit Committee must meet the independence standards imposed by the Sarbanes-Oxley Act of 2002.

-Each committee has a written charter, approved by the Board, which describes that committee's general authority and responsibilities, each of which is posted on the Company's website.
+Each Committee has a written charter, approved by the Board, which describes that committee's general authority and responsibilities.
 Each committee is required to undertake an annual review of its charter and recommend to the Board any revisions as are considered appropriate.

-Each committee has the authority to engage outside experts, advisors, and counsel to the extent it considers appropriate to assist that committee in its work.
+Each Committee has the authority to engage outside experts, advisors, and counsel to the extent it considers appropriate to assist that committee in its work.
 Also, each committee is required to regularly report to the Board concerning its respective activities.
-The following is a summary of the general responsibilities of the four standing committees, the details of which are set forth in the respective committee charters.

 The Board is responsible for the annual appointment of Committee members and Committee chairpersons.